MarsBased/handbook/guides/development/activerecord-guide.md

 #### Examples

-If we have a console session open and we do `Post.where(created_at: 1.day.ago)` it will inmediately execute the query since the console will request the results to be printed.
+If we have a console session open and we do `Post.where(created_at: 1.day.ago)` it will immediately execute the query since the console will request the results to be printed.

 If we have in a controller a query like `@posts = Post.where(created_at: 1.day.ago)`, it won't be executed at this time.
 If we then do this in the view: `@posts.each do |post| ... end` it will execute the query at that time to be able to iterate over the records.